Optimizing ArgoCD performance in HA configurations

 First, we decided to obtain metrics for ArgoCD-related pods and create a dedicated dashboard in Datadog.

-If you add the following annotation to your PodTemplateSpec, you can check the metrics on the ArgoCD dashboard provided by Datadog.
+If you add the following annotation to your PodTemplateSpec, you can view metrics on the ArgoCD dashboard provided by Datadog.
 For details, see this link.

 - These are guidelines for HA configuration published in the official ArgoCD documentation.
 They are particularly detailed and cover all possibilities, but the configuration may change depending on the version, so you should proceed while checking the version and release notes.

 - Argo CD Benchmarking Series.
-By Andrew Lee: The most comprehensive analysis of factors affecting ArgoCD performance.
-It helped us identify the bottleneck in this case.
+By Andrew Lee: This is the most comprehensive analysis of factors affecting ArgoCD performance.
+It helped us identify the bottleneck in our case.

 Factors affecting ArgoCD performance